vimotest/viewmodel-classification/step4_data_extraction/design_constructs/commands_and_async/async_design/Asynchronous_Data_Loading_Init.md

 In WPF this can also be achieved with "IsAsync"+"FallbackValue" bindings, and `<ObjectDataProvider IsAsynchronous="True"...` mechanisms.

+## Construct Type

+**RealizationGuideline:** realization guideline for an aspect mentioned by the MVVM standard rules

+**Why:** "asynchronous operation" aspect mentioned in standard definition

 ## Relates to

 * [Static_UI_Thread_Dispatcher.md](Static UI Thread Dispatcher)